Defence Housing Authority Valley

-DHA Valley is a subdivision of Defence Housing Authority, Islamabad.
+Defence Housing Authority Valley (abbreviated DHA Valley) is a real estate development project of Defence Housing Authority, Islamabad.

 Details

-DHA Valley is a joint venture between DHA Islamabad, Bahria Town, and Habib Rafiq.
+DHA Valley is a joint venture between Defence Housing Authority Islamabad–Rawalpindi, Bahria Town, and Habib Rafiq.
 The plan includes a secure community with parks, utilities, commercial shopping, schools, mosques, and a hospital.
 The project's master plan was designed by the California-based company OJMR Architects.
 Habib Rafiq is responsible for the transportation infrastructure, while construction of DHA Homes was awarded to the Turkish company AREA.
 The master plan includes the following projects DHA Valley, DHA Valley (Overseas Block), DHA Homes and DHA Commercial Avenue The project launched in November 2008 and should have been completed by the end of 2014.
 Plots will be given to alloties in December 2022 as per new plan given by administration after paying up fee of Development charges.

 Controversies

 Kamran Kayani

 Kamran Kayani, brother of former Chief of Army Staff Ashfaq Parvez Kayani, is allegedly involved in a number of land scams including DHA Valley.
 The corruption watchdog National Accountability Bureau (NAB) investigated Kamran Kayani and later issued his arrest warrants.